Reviews for "It Ain't Easy" 2016

 Bruce Weber.
 Missippi Valley Blues Society

 A Wisconsin boy schooled in Chicago blues, Marty has won accolades in Chicago and its' south suburban areas for his guitar play, vocals and band.
-The CD is on a growing label and for the most part was recorded live in the studio with no over dubs, so what you hear is what they've got.
-He proudly claims to have only used Delay and Wah pedals only on one tracks and that he plugged directly into the amp and played.
+The CD is on a growing label and for the most part, was recorded live in the studio with no overdubs, so what you hear is what they've got.
+He proudly claims to have only used Delay and Wah pedals only on one track and that he plugged directly into the amp and played.

 Mercer starts with the semi-biographical "Big Dog's Blues", a hot and romping track with nice piano and guitar solos.
 He's "been in the doghouse so long" that they now "call me the big dog" won't win him any Pulitzer prizes, but it sure is fun.
 He bemoans being plagued by a voodoo doll in "Stickin' Pins Into Me," another driving and rocking track with good guitar.
 The Delay and Wah are not overdone on "Wimmen Trouble" and his vocals also sell this one.
 "Some Other Fool" gives us some more driving beat and throbbing guitar with some gutsy vocals that remind me a bit of a gruffer styled Warren Haynes.
 Mercer adds a stinging guitar solo, too.
 Slow and real down and dirty blues are what we get with "Drinkin' Blues;"nice opening guitar work and we finally get to hear the B3.
 He sings of the life in taverns and quitting drinking.
 Well done.